KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v10.2
+* Allow time-based thrust curves.
+* Fix thrust curves to actually work.
+* Add more specific heat capacities for resources.
+* Fix NaN with SolverEngines.
+* basemass now defaults for being for the entire part, not just the utilized portion (i.e. utilization slider is ignored for basemass, always 100%).
+This will marginally increase tank masses.
+This can be toggled in MFSSettings.cfg.
+* Update volume and type of some spaceplane adapter tanks.
+* (Finally!) add nacelleBody and radialEngineBody.
+* Fix typo with large Xenon tank; properly patched now.
+* Support any case for 'Full' when setting amount in a TANK.
+* Fix when engine configs could sometimes be empty.
+* Fix up boiloff loss rates for KSP 1.0 heating.
+* Add some heat loss when propellant boils off (due to vaporization heat).

 v10.1
 * Added specific heats for most of the resources (thanks stratochief!).
 * Revised temperature gauge for rocket engines.